mpaglia0/Iudas/README.md

  otherwise ``header_cover``, ``HEADER_COVER`` or a default image is used.
  Twitter cards are automatically generated if the ``twitter`` icon is configured in ``SOCIAL``!

+Since OpenGraph images and Twitter images have different dimensions, and you do not want them to be cut by social engines, two templates are available in the ```static/image``` directory.
+(WIP)

-All image paths are relative from the site root directory!
+All image paths are relative to the site root directory!

 You can also use absolute URLs for ``og_image`` and ``twitter_image``.